-15Five creates a hierarchy based on reviewer/reporter relationships and allows a default visibility based on this hierarchy.
-Since we are frequently asked who can see what, the default visibility for a few roles is listed below.
+15Five automatically creates a hierarchy based on reviewer/direct report relationships and allows visibility into various features based on this hierarchy.
+Since we are frequently asked who can see what in regards to Check-ins, the default visibility for a few roles is listed below.

-By default, the reviewers at the top of the hierarchy will be able to view their direct reports' 15Fives, and anyone who reports to their direct reports, and anyone who reports to those direct reports, and so on.
-This includes multiple levels of reviewer/reporter relationships as far as the reporting line goes.
-These top tier reviewers are typically C Levels, VPs, or HR Managers.
-Only 15Fives are visible through this default view; not 1-on-1s.
+By default, the reviewers at the top of the hierarchy will be able to view their direct reports' Check-ins, and anyone who reports to their direct reports, and anyone who reports to those direct reports, and so on.
+This can include one or multiple levels of reviewer/direct report relationships, depending on how far reporting line goes.
+Top-tier reviewers are typically C Levels, VPs, or HR Managers.
+Only Check-ins are visible through this default view, not 1-on-1s or Best-Self Review®.

 Some reviewers are in the middle of a reporting chain, meaning they have a reviewer above them and direct reports below them.
 By default, these reviewers will be able to see their direct reports' Check-ins and anyone who reports to their direct reports, as far down as that line goes.